this is tijuana, straight up! | look | i-D

 Where were you born?
 I was born in Los Angeles, California, and currently live in Tijuana, B.C.

 What do you do?
 I'm a nurse.
 I think my nature of wanting to help others lead me to choose this profession.
-It's also a profession full of daily challenge — and I like challenges.
+It's also a profession full of daily challenge -- and I like challenges.
 On the side, I'm also a pro-gamer.
-I think I realized too late that I'd already had a profession [in the thing that was] my favorite childhood hobby.
+I think I realised too late that I'd already had a profession that was my favourite childhood hobby.

 What prejudices have you encountered in your profession?
-I'm a transgender girl, so I [face prejudices] when I apply or look for a job.
-There are people [who are] so stigmatized that you [can be] rejected from a job regardless of your work experience, just for the simple fact [that you're a transgender person.
-It can even happen] once you're already employed because it's "uncomfortable" for other employees to have to work with "someone like that," so much that it pisses them off and shakes them.
+I'm a transgender girl, so I face prejudices when I apply or look for a job.
+There are people so stigmatised that you can be rejected from a job regardless of your work experience, just for the simple fact that you're transgender.
+It can even happen once you're already employed because it's "uncomfortable" for other employees to have to work with "someone like that," so much that it pisses them off and shakes them.
 When people go low, I go high.

 In your opinion, why is diversity so important for creativity?
-I think [diversity is] very valuable and very necessary to educate future generations.
+I think it's very valuable and very necessary to educate future generations.
 In this way, the young ones grow up without taboos or stigmas.
-It'll help [make it] so that being different stops generating unease, and instead [it expands] our minds.
+It'll help, so that being different stops generating unease, and instead it expands our minds.

-At what point does a hobby become a profession?
-You find yourself traveling to all these tournaments, self-financing everything just for pleasure [in order to do] something you enjoy.
-You meet so many people, you place high, or even win tournaments… And then brands/sponsors approach you, and voilà!
-You're sponsored and [able to] travel throughout the world for video game tournaments.

 What's the best part about living by the US border?
 For me personally, it's the shopping.
 You can go to all these retailers we don't have in Mexico, and L.A. is also just around the corner.

 And what's the worst thing?
-The OVERCROWDED traffic.
-I work in San Diego, [so] I leave at 2:00PM and won't arrive at my apartment in Tijuana until about 5:00PM.
+The traffic.
+I work in San Diego, so I leave at 2:00PM and won't arrive at my apartment in Tijuana until about 5:00PM.
 It's terrible.

 What do you like most about your city?
 The beer and the cuisine!
 Before living in Tijuana, I never loved beer, but lo and behold there's some really delicious ones here and I ended up loving it.
 The food goes without saying.